FWuermse/grw/docs/main.typ

 In this example we are left with only one relation that has to be guessed, notably also the crucial one for this rewrite to succeed.
 With this improvement we take away valuable time of the proof search guessing irrelevant relations and provide only the necessary ones.

-This only works for left-to-right identity rewrites due to the left-associativity of function application and the nature of function currying (TODO: ref).
+This only works for left-to-right identity rewrites due to the left-associativity of function application and the nature of function currying @schonfinkel1924bausteine @curry.

 == ProperProxy